Dash1234-user/Pharma-Pro-Project/README.md

 ## 📄 License

-Academic project — Roland Institute of Technology.
 Not licensed for commercial use.